 Remember people are living faster, they tend to have little time and sometimes their decisions are quick and intuitive.
 They don’t want to spend too much of their precious time trying to buy something – they simply want to buy it.

 First of all take a look at your purchase path.
 If it requires to fill up long forms and it consists of 4- 5 (or more) steps in order to complete purchase there is high probability it will scare off the customers.
-Try make it as short as possible (if your shop is on Magento I would recommend to check out One Step Checkout plugin).
+Try make it as short as possible.
 Also don’t force the customer to register on your service in order to buy a product.
 Think about it: you enter a grocery store and somebody informs you that you can buy anything unless you will register in their system.
 Without any second thoughts you would leave that shop and go to the next one.

 “More is less” – eliminating consumers choice can reduce anxiety of shoppers.
 Try not to give your customers to many options in specific areas (payment methods, delivery options).
 The more options they have the more confused they get.
 Try to limit options in those areas to 2-3 max.
 And if we are speaking about delivery options the research shows that almost 50% of basket abandonments happened when clients realize that shipping costs are too high.
 Of course not every business can afford to offer a free shipping, but imagine how would your sales number look like if you could convert half of those clients to sales?
 If you’re still a bit pessimistic and not sure about that idea, try to offer free shipping to your clients for limited time and check out how it works.